Should I Hire a Remodeling General Contractor?

 Gather and Evaluate Bids

-You’ll need to get bids for every trade; framing, electrical, mechanical, foundation, plumbing, etc.
+You’ll need to get bids for every trade, including framing, electrical, mechanical, foundation, and plumbing.

 Suppose one crew shows you a different way of doing something.
-In that case, you’ll need to communicate that to all the other crews and have them re-bid the remodel so that all the estimates are consistenly matched.
+In that case, you’ll need to communicate that to all the other crews and have them re-bid the remodel to match all the estimates consistently.

-You’ll need to know the products and techniques used by each crew to determine if yor are getting quality for youe money.
+You’ll need to know each crew’s products and techniques to determine if you are getting quality for your money.

 Running the Construction Crews

-Once you have all the trades lined up and ready to go, “get everything in writing,” and keep it in a binder with one per trade to refer to when decisions need to be quickly addressed.
-Having everything in writing holds the businesses you hired to what they promised on the quality of materials and workmanship.
+Once all the trades are lined up and ready, “get everything in writing.”
+Keep a binder with one per trade to refer to when decisions need to be made quickly.
+Having everything in writing holds the businesses you hired to their promises regarding the quality of materials and workmanship.

-Coordinating a project with the busy schedules of multiple crews is a challenge for most homeowners.
-When a good construction company is on the job, its teams will to commit to tight schedules.
+Most homeowners find it challenging to coordinate a project with the busy schedules of multiple crews.
+When a good construction company is on the job, its teams commit to tight schedules.

-A well-managed remodeling general contractor completes the needed tasks efficiently; that’s why projects managed by a professional rarely run behind schedule.
+A well-managed remodeling general contractor completes the needed tasks efficiently, so projects managed by a professional rarely run behind schedule.
 We answer questions and resolve any issues early.
 The remodeling contractor has to be on the job regularly, overseeing and inspecting the work.

 Permits and the Associated Inspections